sq1agency/dip-into-dev/Part 1 - Technology and Terminology/outline.md

 	* Back End refers to things that happen on the server's side
 	* Cloud refers to everything in between

+* So wait, I saw the picture, but what do you mean the "client" and "server"
+	* When a user visits a web page, that users's computer can read data, format that data, and perform actions with that data
+	* Front End developers deal with things that happen exclusively on the client's computer (or the front end)
+	* Back End developers deal with things that happen on the server.

 * You guys all look the same, so if I need a developer, I can just grab one, right?
 	* Nope!
 	* We typically differentiates ourselves according to our specialties